-Update 2026-04-11: Added mention of Ivett Ördög’s video, and sections on specific topics: TDD and testing, harnesses and guardrails, spec-driven development, and reviewing AI output.
+Update 2026-04-11: Added Ivett Ördög’s video, and sections on specific topics: TDD and testing, harnesses and guardrails, spec-driven development, and reviewing AI output.

 I’ve been experimenting with coding with AI intensely for the past 13 months.
 Along the way, some things I read stayed with me and I would recommend them to anyone on this learning journey.
 These are some of my favorites; I’m only including choice representatives from each category, to keep this post short.